Things you can do to improve blood circulation: - Page 1

 This very often includes the fingers, toes and tip of the nose.
 This disease if left untreated can lead to gangrene.

-Poor circulation in legs can result from varicose veins (more data here).
+The word varicose means swollen, twisted and lengthened and this is what happens to the veins.
+They usually occur in the legs, but it can be elsewhere in the body.
+Having varicose veins can restrict the flow of blood in you legs (more data here).
 These develop because of a loss of elasticity in the walls of the veins.
-The resultant reduced blood circulation then compounds the problem and makes the varicose veins gradually worse.
+The resultant reduced circulation then compounds the problem and makes the varicose veins gradually worse.

 These circulatory problems are quite common due to genetics or bad food or insufficient exercise or higher stress levels etc. This problem can be quite common in a single leg but more often in both legs.

 Basically, veins have small valves inside them to stop blood from flowing back down the body due to gravity.
-These valves are meant to close as blood is pumped through the vein.
+These valves are meant to close as it is pumped through the vein.
 Then re-open to allow the next pump.
 But varicose veins have valves which do not close properly.
 Hence blood is able to fall back down.
-This creates bulges and makes circulation even worse.
+This creates bulges and makes the problem even worse.

-It is possible to improve circulation throughout the body and also in specific areas.
+It is possible to improve this condition throughout the body and also in specific areas.
 Here are some great tips for you:

-Hot and cold Showers or Hydrotherapy is a good way of improving your circulation.
-It is something you can do every day, concentrating on the effected area.
+Hot and cold Showers or Hydrotherapy is a good way of getting fluids moving around the body.
+This is something you can do every day, concentrating on the effected area.

 When you get hot under a shower the blood rushes to the skin and feeds it.
-Then when you immediately put on the cold, the blood rushes to the internal organs.
-You shiver, but what is happening is that your blood is flushing out your skin and leaving it oxygenated.
-Then, again, a hot shower and the blood rushes from your internal organs, so flushing them, to your skin.
+Then when you immediately put on the cold, it rushes to the internal organs.
+You shiver, but what is happening is that your blood is flushing out of your skin and leaving it oxygenated.
+Then, again using the hot shower setting, and it flows from your internal organs, flushing out waste and toxins from cells and flows back more to your skin.

 You can also do this to a single body part.
 You don't just have to do this to the whole body.
-Use it to improve poor leg circulation or bad hand circulation etc. Try it.
+You can use it to improve a leg or a hand etc. Try it.
 It really can make a difference over time.

-Cayenne can be used externally for poor circulation, unbroken chilblains and pains associated with arthritis or lumbago.
+Cayenne can be used internally or externally.
+It can be used on unbroken chilblains and pains associated with arthritis or lumbago.
 Capsicum based creams, liniments, and infused oils can be rubbed onto the skin.
 Avoid the eyes and other sensitive area of the body.

 Internally cayenne stimulates the heart, regulating the blood flow and strengthening the arteries and capillaries.
-If you want to get your blood flowing, take cayenne.
+If you want to get things flowing, take cayenne.
 It can be taken as powder in a capsule or as a liquid tincture.
-It will not only get the blood pumped around your body, but it will strengthen your heart, clear your arteries, and research has shown that hot herbs raise your metabolic rate by as much as 25%, so will assist in weight loss.
+It will not only get things pumped around your body, but it will strengthen your heart, clear your arteries, and research has shown that hot herbs raise your metabolic rate by as much as 25%, so will assist in weight loss.
 Cayenne is a wonderful herb for a healthy life.

-Ginkgo like cayenne improves blood flow and strengthens blood vessels.
-It is also anti-inflammatory, relaxes the lungs, improves blood flow to the heart and lessens coronary demand for oxygen -reducing shortness of breath and is helpful in asthma.
-Use it to help assist poor circulation, thrombosis, varicose veins, cramp, and spontaneous bruising.
+Ginkgo, like cayenne, improves flow and strengthens vessels.
+It is also anti-inflammatory, relaxes the lungs, stimulates flow to the heart and lessens coronary demand for oxygen - reducing shortness of breath and is helpful in asthma.
+It has often been used to assist thrombosis, varicose veins, cramp, and spontaneous bruising.

-Modern research shows that a regular intake of Garlic lowers cholesterol levels in the blood.
-Garlic cleanses the blood, tones the heart and circulatory system and helps prevent heart disease.
+Modern research shows that a regular intake of Garlic lowers cholesterol levels.
+Garlic can help cleanse many of your internal systems, tones the heart and circulatory system and helps prevent heart disease.
 It helps with high blood pressure and reduces the risk of atherosclerosis*.

-Ginger gently stimulates all tissues of the body and is fantastic for poor circulation.
+Ginger gently stimulates all tissues of the body and is a fantastic cellular tonic.

 ( *atherosclerosis a degenerative disease of the arteries characterised by patchy thickening of the inner lining of the arterial walls, caused by deposits of fatty material. )